Headlands (Holt House)

 Ref:Wikipedia

-The property first appears on the map of 1894, and is mentioned in the previous census of 1891, although the residents were not present, just their parlour maid, and two housemaids.
+The property first appears on the map of 1891, and is mentioned in the census of the same year, although the residents were not present, just their parlour maid, and two housemaids.
 In the cottage close by lived the coachman, John Johnson and his family.

 In the next census of 1901, seven servants are listed, including a governess, all for the Pilkington family : Charles, Mabel and their son, Dennis Fielden.
 Charles Pilkington's occupation was listed as a Colliery proprietor, born in St Helens, he is also listed elsewhere as a share holder in Clifton and Kearsley Coal Co.
 The family rented Headlands from Mary Grundy.